Fleur de Lys centre commercial

-Fleur de Lys centre commercial (formerly and still commonly called Place Fleur de Lys) is a shopping mall located in the Vanier borough of Quebec City, Quebec, Canada, managed by Trudel Immeubles since July 2018, and was last renovated in 2004.
+Fleur de Lys centre commercial (formerly and still commonly called Place Fleur de Lys) is a shopping mall located in the Vanier borough of Quebec City, Quebec, Canada built in 1963.
 It is located across from L'Institut de réadaptation en déficience physique de Québec and close to the Videotron Centre.

-With its 150 stores, Fleur de Lys centre commercial is located in an urban area near various development projects.

 It is anchored by Walmart and Maxi.
+The mall is access by Quebec Autoroute 973 and Quebec Route 138 via boulevard Wilfrid-Hamel.

 History

-Place Fleur de Lys opened on March 21, 1963 with anchors Simpsons-Sears (Sears), Steinberg and Zellers.
+Place Fleur de Lys opened on March 21, 1963, with anchors Simpsons-Sears (Sears), Steinberg and Zellers.
 Place Fleurs de Lys is notable for having the first ever Sears department store in the province of Quebec.
+This two level 140,000 square foot anchor space was the first French-speaking department store from the Toronto-based Simpsons-Sears Ltd.